jhui/jhui.github.io/_backup/2017-03-18-Deep-learning-tutorial.markdown

 > Tracing gradient is a powerful tool in DL debugging.

-Even the loss shows similar symptoms such as a bad learning rate, We suspect this is not the root cause.
+Even the loss shows similar symptom as a bad learning rate, we suspect this is not the root cause.
 After some tracing, we realize the gradient is very high.
 We plot the cost function relative to $$W$$ to illustrate the real issue.

-This is a U shape curve that is different from a bowl shape curve that we used in the gradient descent explanation.
+This is a U shape curve which is different from a bowl shape curve that we use in the gradient descent explanation.
 <div class="imgcap">
 <img src="/assets/dl/ushape.png" style="border:none;width:50%">
 </div>